uqlibrary/technology-training/R/dplyr/dplyr.md

 ------------

 -   If you are using your own laptop please open RStudio
+-   If you want to review the installation instructions: <https://gitlab.com/stragu/DSH/blob/master/R/Installation.md>
 -   Make sure you have a working internet connection
 -   On Library computers (the first time takes about 10 min.):
     -   Log in with your UQ username (student if you have two) and password